devopstf/ocp-disconnected/README.md

 You can find here an ansible playbook for pulling, retagging, and pushing the images you need, as described within RH documentation, to an internal docker registry the machines within your cluster(s) can reach.

-Images required within the documentation are splitted into three (or four) different groups:
+Images required within the documentation are splitted into different groups:

 * Required images (tagged with the selected version label, i.e. ``v3.11.zz``) for infrastructure components, and optional components within ``openshift3`` repository.
 They are listed within ``openshift3-images`` file.
 * Required images (``latest`` tag) for optional components (CFME, and GlusterFS).
 They are listed within ``latest-images`` file.